 Today’s article is focused on Product Launch and Messaging.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Why this topic?
 Product launches fail to generate revenue when sales people and channel partners are not involved in messaging development during pre-launch preparations.
 When messaging is developed in isolation it is not compelling enough to get your customers to act.
 Stories told directly to customers by well-trained sales channels enable customers and prospects to answer “Why change?” and this stimulates latent demand while leading to exceptional revenue growth.